Introduction to Financial Mathematics - Fall 2010

 Very simple problems may be solved by hand or with a calculator.
 The advantages of doing this are two-fold: first it is often faster to solve a simple problem by hand; second, hand-solution of simple problems reinforces your understanding of the general process.

 On the other hand, many problems in real life have lots of variables and they should be solved on a computer.
 It is a waste of your time to solve medium or large problems by hand.
 That is what the computer is there for.
+Using a computer also enables us to handle much larger data sets.
 So, you will solve a few small problems by hand and then move to the computer.
+(There is a package with Hull and we can work wonders with Excel.)
 The major part of your effort will be directed towards the things the computer can not do for you - formulating the problem, interpreting the solution, etc.

 Course Outline